clayrisser/rock8s/README.md

 # yams (you are my sunbeam)

-> scripts to deploy microstack sunbeam
+> scripts to deploy sunbeam microstack

+While sunbeam microstack does a great job at deploying openstack, it still expects certain prerequisites to be configured, such as the networking.

+These scripts prepare the requirements and then proceed to install openstack with sunbeam microstack.

 ## Install